-To make the buttercream, add the butter and C&H® Confectioners Sugar to an electric stand mixer fitted with the paddle attachment.
+To make the buttercream, add the butter and C&H® Powdered Sugar to an electric stand mixer fitted with the paddle attachment.
 Run the machine on low until well blended and there are no lumps.
 You may need to put a towel over the machine so that sugar doesn’t fly everywhere.
 Add in the milk and vanilla and run the machine for 2 minutes more or until well-blended and creamy, dreamy looking.
 Add more milk if necessary in small, 1 teaspoon increments to get to the desired consistency.
 Smear the frosting over the top of the cooled cake and then top with the berries and serve immediately.

 Can be made with a hand-held mixer or with a whisk, spatula, bowl and your well-toned arms!

 Don’t add the berries to the top of the cake until just prior to serving.

 Feel free to use any citrus you have on hand for this cake (orange, lemon, lime or grapefruit are all delicious!).
 Likewise, you can substitute another orange liqueur for the berries or omit.
 If you omit the liqueur, use an equal amount of fruit juice from whatever fruit you used for the zest in the cake base.

 I went heavy on the berries, feel free to cut back, use a different combination or skip ‘em if you just want a delicious vanilla cake!

 Cakes & Cupcakes That Will Wow Your Guests